 Plus how to make the most out of the precious time you have with your doc in your annual visit.

 If, like most of us, you show up to your annual gyno exam having done zero preparation, we have to say you can't really expect much out of that appointment.
 After all, there's no way your doc can magically address all of your needs in 15 minutes.
 "It's important to really give some thought to your visit beforehand," says Lauren Streicher, M.D., associate clinical professor of obstetrics and gynecology at Northwestern University's Feinberg School of Medicine and author of Sex Rx.

 But where do you even begin?
 Dr. Streicher suggests targeting six or seven issues that are most important to you, writing them down, and actually handing the list to your doc at the beginning of the visit.
 Keep in mind, though, that your annual exam isn't the same as a problem exam, so you might need to set up a separate visit to talk about major issues (like a fertility plan, for example).
 Still, it's a great way to make sure your doc is aware of all the concerns you'd like to be addressed.
 Plus, it eliminates having to remember everything on the spot.

 The other way to make the most out of your annual visit?
 Actually talking to your gyno.
-It's all too easy to clam up—either because you're embarrassed or don't think it's important—but staying silent could be detrimental to your health.
+It's all too easy to clam up-either because you're embarrassed or don't think it's important-but staying silent about certain issues could be detrimental to your health.
 Here, Dr. Streicher lays out the most important topics to bring up next time you hit the stirrups.

 1. You want to be tested for STDs.